Fibonacci Trading Strategy using Confluence Factor

 - Clear impulse move

 - The first pullback in a newly established trend

 Fibonacci Trendline Confluence Trading Strategy

 The Fibonacci with trendline trading strategy involves combining the use of Fibonacci retracement levels with trendlines to identify potential trade opportunities in the financial markets.

-A trendline is a straight line that connects two or more price points and is used to identify the direction of the current trend in a market.
-In the context of the Fibonacci with trendline trading strategy, trendlines are used to confirm the direction of the trend and to determine the validity of the Fibonacci retracement levels.
+A trendline is a straight line that connects two or more price points and is used to identify the current trend’s direction in a market.
+In the context of the Fibonacci with trendline trading strategy, trendlines are used to confirm the trend’s direction and determine the validity of the Fibonacci retracement levels.